 The rest of the paper is organized as follows.
 In Section \ref{sec:definitions} we review relevant definitions, including basic notions from clutter theory and combinatorial commutative algebra.
 In Section \ref{sec:results} we prove the results mentioned above and discuss some further corollaries and examples.
 In Section \ref{sec:higher} we discuss applications to shellability and higher dimensional notions of chordal complexes.
 We end with some discussion regarding connections to data clustering (the original motivation for \cite{CulGurSti}), as well as some open problems.

-{\bf Acknowledgements.} We wish to thank Mina Bigdeli for many helpful comments and suggestions, in particular regarding the connection to simplicial ridges.
+{\bf Acknowledgements.} We wish to thank Mina Bigdeli for helpful comments and correspondence, in particular regarding the connection to simplicial ridges.
 We also thank Davide Bolognini, Sara Faridi, Jared Culbertson, Dan Guralnik, and Peter Stiller for fruitful conversations.
+We are grateful to the two anonymous referees for their careful reading and the many suggestions that helped to improve the paper.
 Macaulay2 \cite{Mac} was used extensively to compute examples and we have included calculations in figures below.